Heatblur-Simulations/f-4e-manual/src/general.rst

 Angle of Attack System
 ----------------------

-To optimize aircraft flight performance, the Angle of Attack System (AoA) provides visual and audio confirmation of current parameters.
+To precisely monitor and control aircraft flight performance, the Angle of Attack System (AoA) provides visual and audio confirmation of current parameters.
 Included in the system are the Angle of Attack Indicators found in both cockpits, the illuminated Angle of Attack Indexers, as well as the AoA Aural Tone System.

 Indicators
 ----------